jbeck018/howlerops/docs/HOMEBREW_SETUP_COMPLETE.md

 ## Conclusion

-The Homebrew tap setup for SQL Studio is complete and production-ready.
+The Homebrew tap setup for Howlerops is complete and production-ready.
 It provides:

 - **Automated formula updates** on each release
 - **Cross-architecture support** for Intel and Apple Silicon